Admission & Audition

 University of Minnesota Dance

-Acceptance into the BFA and BA programs in dance, as well as placement into modern, African diasporic movement, jazz, and ballet technique classes above level one is by audition only.
+Acceptance into the BFA and BA programs in dance, as well as placement into modern/contemporary, African diasporic movement, jazz, hip hop and ballet technique classes above level 1 is by audition only.
 Major acceptance rate is is approximately one in four.

-Prospective dance majors should submit an application to the University of Minnesota College of Liberal Arts by the Office of Admissions priority deadline, but need not have received notification from the University before participating in an audition.
-Both acceptance into the University of Minnesota (by the Office of Admissions) and the dance program (by audition) are required to become a BA or BFA dance major student.
+Prospective dance majors should submit an application to the University of Minnesota by the Office of Admissions priority deadline, but need not have received notification from the University before participating in an audition.

 Dance Major & Technique Placement Audition

-For modern, African diasporic movement, jazz, and ballet placement; BA and BFA Dance candidates for fall 2016
+For modern/contemporary, African diasporic movement, jazz and ballet placement, and BA and BFA Dance candidates for fall 2017

 Dance Major Audition